“Life’s most persistent and urgent question is,

 The Rev. Dr. Martin Luther King Jr.

 The Zer0Now Campaign™ is a global advocacy dedicated to ending the harm of gender violence, sexual harassment and NDAs.
 Now in its second decade, The Zer0Now Campaign works to combat the conditions that lead to gender-based violence and sexual harassment.
 Solution-aligned and change-focused, we advocate before parliamentary and legislative committees, champion improvements in law and public policy to target key areas of abuse and institutional betrayal, promote awareness of the health-related consequences associated with gender-based violence and sexual harassment, and work with victims and survivors to support their healing journey.
 We are compassion-oriented and trauma-informed in our approach.
 The lived experiences of countless victims who have reached out to us over the past fifteen years inform our work, guide our policy initiatives and shape our media presence.

-Since its founding, Zer0Now has launched a number of campaigns and proposals to reduce gender-based workplace violence and sexual harassment and to foster healing among those who have been harmed, including Hire Us Back™ to help rebuild careers destroyed by retaliation, elimination of non-disclosure agreements (NDAs), greater transparency in the publication of complaint statistics (Bill C-65), urged the appointment of an independent federal commissioner reporting to parliament to investigate incidents and complaints in the federal public service and military, and increased awareness of the role of trauma-informed practices in mitigating serious adverse outcomes to victims and survivors in their physical and mental health, including suicide risk.
+Since its founding, The Zer0Now Campaign has launched our Hire Us Back™ initiative to help rebuild careers often destroyed by retaliation, called for the elimination of non-disclosure agreements (NDAs), advocated for greater transparency in the publication of complaint statistics (Bill C-65), urged the appointment of an independent federal commissioner reporting to parliament to investigate incidents and complaints in the federal public service, RCMP and military, and championed increased awareness of the role of trauma-informed practices in mitigating serious adverse outcomes.

 Our Strategic Focus